libmapper/webmapper/README.md

 <img height="60px" style="padding:0px;vertical-align:middle" src="./doc/screenshots/file_io.png">

-Released versions of Webmapper use "naïve" file loading, in which maps specifications loaded from file are matched against all of the devices currently active on the network.
+Released versions of Webmapper use "naïve" file loading, in which maps specifications loaded from file are matched against all of the devices currently known to Webmapper that have not been 'hidden' using the Chord or Console views.
 This is intended to support *transportability* of mapping specifications between similar devices if their parameter spaces are structured similarly (cf. the [GDIF project][GDIF]).
 It also ensures that files will still load if a device receives a different ordinal id than the one used when the file was saved.
 Unfortunately, this naïve approach may also cause unintended consequences if a file is loaded when multiple instances of an involved device are present – to avoid these problems, see [hiding devices](#hiding_devices) in the description of the Chord View below.

 ### In development: map staging

 We are working on a new functionality called *map staging*.
 While the previous naïve approach loaded saved maps against all of the device names in the current tab, loading a file now switches to a new view showing only devices and network links.
 The file is parsed to retrieve the number of devices involved, and an interactive object is displayed allowing the user to assign device representations from the file to devices that are active on the network.
 Once the devices have been assigned, clicking on the central file representation launches an attempt to recreate the saved maps.

+The [mappersession][mappersession] module currently supports including an optional "device map" argument when loading a file, specifying how devices in the file should be mapped onto currently active devices.
+A graphical interface for building this "device map" remains to be implemented.

 ### Searching/filtering signals